react-querybuilder/react-querybuilder/website/docs/datetime.md

 The `datetimeRuleProcessorSQL` rule processor will produce different output based on the `preset` option, defaulting to "ansi".
 For example, if `preset` is "postgresql", date values will be prefixed with `date` (e.g. `date'2000-01-01'`), but for "mssql" they will be wrapped in `cast([...] as date)` (e.g. `cast('2000-01-01' as date)`).

+### MongoDB

+The `datetimeRuleProcessorMongoDBQuery` rule processor should be used in conjunction with the "mongodb_query" format.

 ### JsonLogic

 The `datetimeRuleProcessorJsonLogic` rule processor produces custom JsonLogic operations to indicate that rules should be handled as date/time values.
 As with [`jsonLogicAdditionalOperators`](./utils/export#jsonlogic) from the `react-querybuilder` package, the date/time package provides an easy way to add support for its custom operations with the `jsonLogicDateTimeOperations` object.